 One of the best things about the internet is how much information it provides access to – there’s an article or website out there about almost anything.
 Linking out to this content, or curating it into helpful resources, is both a service to your readers and an excellent way to take some of the pressure off of yourself.

 In this article, we’ll talk about why you might want to share third-party content, and discuss the most common ways to do so.
-Then we’ll introduce three handy WordPress plugins to help you get the job done.
+Then we’ll introduce some handy WordPress plugins to help you get the job done.
 Let’s get started!